Barb Keleher

 A Man for all Seasons

 Colin Powell, former Secretary of State, died today at the age of 84.
 Admiration for General Powell reached across both sides of the pollical spectrum.
 Powell was the first African American appointed Secretary of State under the George W. Bush presidency.
 He held many other high ranking positions in both Democratic and Republican administrations.
-There was a great deal of speculation that he might run for the presidency.
-He chose not to run but he continued to advise numerous presidents.
-Former President Obama said that “Michelle and I will always look to him as an example of what American-and Americans-can and should be if we wish to remain the last, best hope of earth.”
+There… Continue reading A Man for all Seasons

 40 Acres of Wonder

 All We Can Save is the title of MVCC’s One Book, One College for the 2021-22 school year.
 This book consists of 60 essays written by “female activists, scientists, artists, policymakers, writers, and thinkers.” who are attempting to help find solutions to climate chaos.
-There are numerous activities planned to help students and staff explore and learn about the pressing issue of climate change.
-I attended a tour of the MVCC Nature Center on September 29.
-Two MVCC Earth/Environmental instructors, Jana Svec and Krista Syrup gave a guided tour of an unique area of the Moraine Campus.
-My tour of this site gave me a whole new perspective of the terrain where our school resides.
+There are numerous activities planned to help students and staff explore… Continue reading 40 Acres of Wonder

 The 20th Anniversary of 9/11